rarelygoeshere/WordleWeb/README.md

 [Primel](https://converged.yt/primel/) - Wordle with Prime Numbers.

 [Quintessential](https://quintessential.fun/) - Wordle but you can only swap words.

-[Quordle](https://www.quordle.com/#/) - Same as Wordle, but you have to attempt four prompts simultaneously.

 [QWRTL](https://limpet.net/qwrtl/) - Wordle but Letter E is banished.